orbitjs/ember-orbit/README.md

 - A data schema that's declared through simple model definitions.

-- Stores that wrap Orbit stores and provide access to their underlying data as easy to use records and record arrays.
+- Stores that wrap Orbit sources and provide access to their underlying data as easy to use records and record arrays.
 These stores can be forked, edited in isolation, and merged back to the original as a coalesced changeset.

-- Live-updating filtered record arrays and model relationships.
+- Live-updating filtered query results and model relationships.

 - The full power of Orbit's composable query expressions.